✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Newsletter operators

 Audit who actually receives the digest by surfacing exclusions and confirmation state alongside email.
+The merged table is closer to the real send list than either store alone.

 Privacy & GDPR